Full-time MBA Concentration/Certificate Program

 Faith-Based Diplomacy and International Peacemaking

 International Investment Disputes

-Introduction to Legal Processes (non-law students and non-attorneys only)
+Introduction to U.S. Law (non-law students and non-attorneys only)

 Selected Issues in Dispute Resolution:

 Healthcare Dispute Resolution

 Managing Litigation and Conflict for Corporations and Organizations